tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

   }
   ```

-* **InvalidInput: Payload item should contain all key properties.**  indicates that JSON request body query items should include all key properties (those specified in the reference set schema).
+* **InvalidInput: Payload item should contain all key properties.**  indicates that JSON request body query items should include all key properties (those properties specified in the reference set schema).
 Key properties can be found in Azure portal.

   ```JSON
   {